You are here: NTLawHbk » NTLawHandbook » ChildWelfare

 Family of child include relatives, members of extended family under customary law/tradition or contemporary custom/practice or anyone closely associated with the child or another family member of theirs.

-The primary aim of Territory Families is to protect children and promote their wellbeing.
-Except in an emergency situation, such as when a child has been abandoned or there is a serious risk that a child will continue to be harmed if not removed from the family situation, the first response when a notification has been made is to investigate and assess the care and protection concerns.
-After the assessment has been made, Territory Families may either substantiate harm or not.
-The action taken will depend if on whether harm has been substantiated or there is a risk of harm.
-Action by Territory Families will range from referral to support services such as family counselling, intensive family support programmes, advocating on behalf of the family with other agencies who may assist with budget advice, counselling, parenting advice and parenting skills development, psychological services, medical assessments and respite care.
+The primary aim of the Department of Children and Families is to protect children and promote their wellbeing.
+Except in an emergency situation, such as when a child has been abandoned or there is a serious risk that a child will be harmed if not removed from the family situation, the first response when a notification has been made is to investigate and assess the care and protection concerns.
+After the assessment has been made, the Department may either substantiate harm or not.

 Temporary placement arrangement

-The Minister can agree with a child's parents to have daily care and control of a child and place the child in out-of-home care for up to two months.
-This period can be extended for further periods, but can't exceed six months in total [CaPoCA s.46].
+The CEO can agree with a child's parents to have daily care and control of a child and place the child in out-of-home care for up to two months.
+This period can be extended for further periods, but can't exceed six months in total (CPC Act, s 46).
 Temporary care gives families breathing space, reducing immediate pressures and giving family members a chance to sort out particular difficulties.
-When the subject is a child aged 15 years or more, an agreement of this kind can't be made without the child's written consent [CaPoCA s.46(3)(c)].
+When the subject is a child aged 15 years or more, an agreement of this kind can't be made without the child's written consent (CPC Act, s 46(3)(c)).

-The party giving the child into custody can request their return at any time and the Minister must comply within 48 hours of receiving such a request.
-Where the Minister wishes to retain the child in custody, an application must be made to the Children's Court [ss 103, 121 and 137A] (see Children's Court).
+The party giving the child into custody can terminate the arrangement at any time and the CEO must comply within 48 hours of receiving such a request (CPC Act, s 46(8)-(9)).

 Immediate risk and removing a child - Provisional Protection

-An authorised Territory Families staff member or a police officer can, without a warrant, remove a child from any place if they believe the wellbeing of the child is at immediate risk.
-The child can be removed using such force as is reasonably necessary and held in custody for 48 hours, in a place of safety, such as with friends, relatives, a foster family or children's home willing to temporarily care for them [CaPoCA s.57].
+An authorised staff member of the Department of Children and Families or a police officer can remove a child from any place if the CEO reasonably believes the child is in need of protection and the action is urgently needed to safeguard the wellbeing of the child (CPC Act, s 51).
+This is called provisional protection.
+The child can be removed using reasonable force and taken to a place of safety, such as with friends, relatives, a foster family or other placement (CPC Act, s 57).
 This action can be avoided and the child can remain if the officer is satisfied that adequate steps will be taken to ensure the child will cease to be in need of care.
 In a case of suspected sexual abuse, a parent could, for example, keep the child at home by taking steps to ensure the person suspected of committing the abuse was allowed no further contact with the child and the child obtained appropriate support.

 Aboriginal children

-The important of role of kinship groups, representative organisations and communities of Aboriginal people is recognised under the CaPoCA and allows them to participate in making decisions involving a chid if nominated by the child's family.
-[CaPoCA s.12(1) & (2)].
+The important of role of kinship groups, representative organisations and communities of Aboriginal people is expressly recognised under s 12 of the CPC Act.

-If Territory Families need to place an Aboriginal child out of home care, then priority is given to placing the child in the following order:
+If the Department needs to place an Aboriginal child in out of home care, then priority must be given to placing the child in the following order:

 • with a member of the child's family;